 Primary responsibility for the management of risks lies with operational management - the first line of defence.
 Operational management has ownership, responsibility and accountability for assessing, controlling and mitigating risks together with maintaining effective internal controls.

-Support for and challenge on the risk management activities including the identification, measurement, monitoring, management and reporting of risk are performed by the Risk Management function, the Compliance function and the respective Board Committees set up by the Board, each having their own separate terms of reference - the second line of defence.
+Support for and challenge on the risk management activities including the identification, measurement, monitoring, management and reporting of risk are performed by the Risk Management function and the respective Board